20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 Still, adding payoffs as things progress can cause problems when one notices that the utility functions representing risk-aversion - namely `sqrt` and `log` - are well-defined only for positive numbers.
 To avoid this inconsistency problems we opted for calculating payoffs only when the end of a branch is reached.
 We also think that this represents better rational players, which are able to reason about the game until 'the very end'.

 ### Ambiguity with the `payment` parameter

-In the paper, there was confusion around the `payment` parameter: sometimes, it was used to mean the price at which **Buyer** offers to buy `gasAllocTX`.
-Some other time, it is used to mean the product of `gasAllocTX` with the price above mentioned.
-This mistake put us in the position of having to make a choice, since 'just following the paper' was impossible without contradictions.
+In the paper, there was confusion around the `payment` parameter: sometimes, it seemed that it was used to mean the price at which **Buyer** offers to buy `gasAllocTX`.
+This parameter was somewhere else denoted as $\pi_{contract}$.
+Some other time, instead, it seemed that `payment` was used to mean the product of `gasAllocTX` with the price mentioned above.
+This confusion put us in the position of having to make a choice, since 'just following the paper' was impossible without contradictions.

+Hence, for us:
-Hence, for us, `payment` will mean the price at which **Buyer** offers to buy a quantity `gasAllocTX` of gas from **Seller**.
-The total payment **Buyer** will make to seller in using Ledger-Hedger will then be
+- `piContract` will mean the price at which **Buyer** offers to buy a quantity `gasAllocTX` of gas from **Seller**.
+- `payment` will denote the total payment **Buyer** will make to **Seller** if using Ledger-Hedger.
+Thus:
-$$\mathtt{payment} \cdot \mathtt{gasAllocTX}$$
+$$\mathtt{payment} = \mathtt{piContract} \cdot \mathtt{gasAllocTX}$$

+This equation appears multiple times in the paper, the confusion arising in some of the analyses in the 'Analysis' section.

 ### Service costs